 Gift Cards More Like Great Cards

-Okay, you are officially a part of the money saving tribe.
+Okay, you are officially apart of the money saving tribe.
 Congratulations!
 Did you know that you can buy discount gift cards?
 It.
 Is.
 Amazing.
-I frequently use CardPool and CardCash, they are definitely not scams and I have yet to be disappointed by their services.
-My one recommendation is reading the fine print as some gift cards are online only or are a paper copy.
+I frequently use CardCash, they are definitely not a scam and I have yet to be disappointed by their services.
+My one recommendation is reading the fine print as some gift cards are online only or a paper copy.
 Common sense stuff, as long as you read and pay attention.
 How about an extra $5?
-CardCash and my referral code can help with that.
+My referral code is here for you.

 That was a lot.
 You survived!
-Congrats!
-In the not too distant future you will have a pile of saved money.
-How are you going to leverage that savings towards moving your financial future forward and checking off items on your Life List?
+I can tell your a hardy sort!
+In the not too distant future you will be rolling (literally or figuratively, your choice) in a pile of saved money.
+Are you going to leverage that savings towards moving your finances forward or saving for that epic life list item?